 “Absolutelyyy.
 Just here for that beeeeer….”

-I haven’t seen up close in a while, but he doesn’t look right.
+I haven’t seen them up close in a while, but he doesn’t look right.
 His skin looks grey, and he seems to be perspiring.
 My hand is on the doorknob, but I don’t open it.